George Spencer-Churchill, 8th Duke of Marlborough: Career

 In 1863 Marlborough joined the British Army, purchasing a commission in the rank of Lieutenant in the Royal Horse Guards.
 He was initiated into the Freemasonry in January 1871 along with his brother Randolph, in the Churchill Lodge in London but resigned in 1872.
 In the following years, he was also initiated into the Ancient Order of Druids.

 After succeeding to the Dukedom, Marlborough sold the family holdings at Wolvercote and Godstow in 1884.

 Personal life

-Marlborough was twice married.
-On 8 November 1869, he was first married to Lady Albertha Frances Anne Hamilton, daughter of James Hamilton, 1st Duke of Abercorn, at Westminster Palace.
+Marlborough was married twice.
+On 8 November 1869, he married Lady Albertha Hamilton, daughter of James Hamilton, 1st Duke of Abercorn, at the Palace of Westminster.
 She was unkindly described by her mother-in-law as "stupid, pious and dull".
-Before they divorced on 20 November 1883, shortly after Marlborough inherited the dukedom after the death of his father, they were the parents of four children:
+They divorced on 20 November 1883, shortly after Marlborough inherited the dukedom upon the death of his father, having parented four children: